anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 We could also specify a [cron](https://crontab.guru/){:target="_blank"} expression for our `schedule_interval` parameter or even use [cron presets](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#cron-presets){:target="_blank"}.

-!!! note
-    Airflow's Scheduler will run our workflows one `schedule_interval` from the `start_date`.
+> Airflow's Scheduler will run our workflows one `schedule_interval` from the `start_date`.
 For example, if we want our workflow to start on `01-01-1983` and run `@daily`, then the first run will be immediately after `01-01-1983T11:59`.

 ### Sensors

 While it may make sense to execute many data processing workflows on a scheduled interval, machine learning workflows may require more nuanced triggers.
 We shouldn't be wasting compute by running executing our DataOps and MLOps pipelines *just in case* we have new data.
 Instead, we can use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/){:target="_blank"} to trigger workflows when some external condition is met.
 For example, we can initiate data processing when annotated data appears in a database, or when a specific file appears in a file system.

-!!! note
-    There's so much more to Airflow (monitoring, Task groups, smart senors, etc.) so be sure to explore them as you need them by using the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html){:target="_blank"}.
+> There's so much more to Airflow (monitoring, Task groups, smart senors, etc.) so be sure to explore them as you need them by using the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html){:target="_blank"}.

 ## DataOps